 Perinatal stem cells are those derived right before or after birth.
-They include those derived from the umbilical cord blood and tissue, placental blood and tissue, and the amniotic tissue and amniotic fluid.
+They include those derived from the umbilical cord blood and tissue, placental blood and tissue, and amniotic tissue and fluid.

 What are Perinatal Stem Cells?

 Perinatal is a term that defines the short period right before to right after birth.
 Perinatal stem cells encompass both pre-natal and post-natal stem cells.

 To classify stem cell types, you can apply the following definitions:

 - Adult stem cells – Stem cells derived from living humans